pisi/Reel/example/object-movie-clockwise-sprite/README.markdown

 This is a simple 35 frames sprite object movie, but unlike the other example featuring this formula 1 toy (object-movie-non-animated-sprite), this one has the sprite organized and flowing in clockwise fashion.
 It also animates and finishes one revolution in ± 3.3 seconds.
+On top of that it is configured with maximal throw velocity.

 It also showcases how HTML annotation can be configured into the picture at specific frames with definition of range with `start` and `end`